 The Young bill would also raise the maximum limit on automatic enrollment deferrals from 10% to 15%.
 The bill would allow sponsors to lower or even eliminate the need for any employer contribution, but doing so would lower the amount participants could contribute.
-In 2018 the limit is \$18,500 with the ability to make an additional \$6,000 catch-up contribution at age 50 or older.
+In 2018 the limit is \$18,500 with the ability to make an additional \$6,000 catch-up contribution if the investor is at least age 50.
 The table below illustrates the newly proposed safe harbor: